C1 esterase inhibitor, human (Injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of blood clots.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a history of blood clots.

 - This medicine is made from donated human blood.
-The risk of getting a virus from medicines made from human blood is low.
+Blood banks test all donated blood for HIV, hepatitis, and West Nile Virus.
+The risk that you will get a virus from this medicine is low.
 Talk to your doctor if you have concerns about this.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.